Britain agrees Brexit divorce deal with EU, May's opponents vow to thwart it

 It would include a review mechanism to bridge between EU demands that the insurance policy is permanently available and Britain’s request to avoid being held in a customs alliance with the bloc perpetually.

-The Northern Irish Democratic Unionist Party (DUP) have ruled out any deal that treats Northern Ireland differently.
+The DUP has ruled out any deal that treats Northern Ireland differently.

 Additional reporting by William James, Kylie MacLellan, Andrew MacAskill, Kate Holton and Alistair Smout in London and Alistair Macdonald and Gabriela Baczynska in Brussels; Writing by Guy Faulconbridge, editing by David Stamp, William Maclean, Richard Balmforth